Klárafalva

 Klárafalva is a village in Csongrád county, in the Southern Great Plain region of southern Hungary.

 Geography

 It covers an area of 9.1 km2 and has a population of 462 people (2015).

+History

+The area around Klárafalva had been inhabited since the migration period, and was a preferred spot for large animal herders.
+Archaeological remains suggest the presence of Avars in the region as well.